asmadsen/vuex-subscriptions/README.md

 **HAS TO** be provided to configure the plugin for your specific needs:

 - `subscriptions <Object>`: The keys are the mutations you want to listen for(including namespaces divided my forward-slash) and the value is the a callback function witch takes the state.
+- `modules <ModuleTree<any>>`: You could add the subscriptions inside your modules, and have it be namespaced.

 ## Example